tomster/pleroma-freebsd-ansible/README.md

 # setting up pleroma on FreeBSD

-This repository consists of an ansible playbook that basically follows along the `official FreeBSD installation guide <https://docs-develop.pleroma.social/backend/installation/freebsd_en/>`_ for `pleroma <https://pleroma.social/>`_.
+This repository consists of an ansible playbook that basically follows along the [official FreeBSD installation guide](https://docs-develop.pleroma.social/backend/installation/freebsd_en/) for [pleroma](https://pleroma.social/).

 To be useful you will need to adjust the variables in  `inventory.yaml` and `deployment.yaml`.